Shivakiran1122/CampaginManagementSystem/ReadMe.md

  **CampaignManagementSystem**<br/>
   **Introduction:**
 •	Planning, carrying out, monitoring, and analyzing a marketing initiative are all parts of campaign management.
-This could be a marketing campaign for the introduction of a new product or an event, but it also might just be a small promotion.
+This could be a marketing campaign for the introduction of a new product or an event, but it also might just be a small promotion. <br/>
-•	The main aim is to capture the status of each campaign that desired views are achieved with in the specified start and end date of campaign.
+•	The main aim is to capture the status of each campaign that desired views are achieved with in the specified start and end date of campaign.<br/>

 **Application Design:**

 Project design these are the following technologies that are been used :
-•	Front End Technology: ReactJS is been used for front end view (web page view)
+•	Front End Technology: ReactJS is been used for front end view (web page view)<br/>
-•	Back End Technology: Spring Boot is used for handling all the business Logic
+•	Back End Technology: Spring Boot is used for handling all the business Logic<br/>
-•	Database: MYSQL is the database used for storing the data.
+•	Database: MYSQL is the database used for storing the data.<br/>

 **Front End Technology:**

 •	Using ReactJS the Front-end part of the application is handled.
-The several components like campaign entries page, campaigns displaying page, campaign final report page  are used in the application.
+The several components like campaign entries page, campaigns displaying page, campaign final report page  are used in the application.<br/>
-•	In the following project  we are considering the following parameters like campaign name, campaign category , campaign URL, campaign start date, campaign end date, number of desired views of that particular campaign in the campaign entry page.
+•	In the following project  we are considering the following parameters like campaign name, campaign category , campaign URL, campaign start date, campaign end date, number of desired views of that particular campaign in the campaign entry page.<br/>
-•	In the campaign display page, all the campaigns available are randomly displayed the each campaign is been displayed with the specified start date & end date as specified during the campaign entry.
+•	In the campaign display page, all the campaigns available are randomly displayed the each campaign is been displayed with the specified start date & end date as specified during the campaign entry.<br/>
-•	It also shows you the data like current time, current date of campaign generation  in the same page where the campaigns are displayed.
+•	It also shows you the data like current time, current date of campaign generation  in the same page where the campaigns are displayed.<br/>

 **Back End Technology:**